Warraybe/BG3-Create-Mod/README.md

-# Baldur's Gate 3 - Create New Subclass Mod script
+# Baldur's Gate 3 - Create New Class/Subclass Mod script

-This is a simple script that will create the folder and file structure for a new subclass mod for classes included in Baldur's Gate 3.
+This is a simple script that will create the folder and file structure for a new custom class or subclass mod for classes included in Baldur's Gate 3.

 ## Usage